 anything wrong, please

-central Virginia, Charlottesville, etc. U-Pick Farms and Orchards, by county
+central Virginia, Charlottesville, etc. U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map